 Have you ever eaten veggies fresh from a vegetable garden?
-If you haven’t, you’ll be surprised by their amazing flavors and incredible textures.
+If you haven’t, you’ll be surprised by their amazing flavours and incredible textures.

 Fresh veggies are the best, especially when they’re coming from your own vegetable garden.
 This article explains the fundamentals of veggie gardening, including: